Unraveling the Jargon: What Electricians Really Mean When They Refer to Light Bulbs

 FAQ Section:

-Can I utilize LED bulbs in a fixture that needs incandescent bulbs?
+Can I use the LED bulb in fixtures that requires incandescent bulbs?

-Yes, but it is important be sure that you have the right bulb size and shape for the fixture.
+Yes, but you need be sure that the bulb is the right form and wattage to the fixture.

-What is the most efficient type of bulb?
+What is the most energy-efficient bulb?